bertieucbs/aws-kendra-metadata/README.md

 Step 1 : Export your web pages into following files

 - quarantine-isolation.txt --> This will have main text (example description which you want to index
 - quarantine-isolation.txt.metadata.json --> This will have the meta data attributes which you want to export and associate with your document.

 Step 2 : Create following folders in your sample S3 bucket and upload the files as directed below

 - data/ : This will have main text (example description which you want to index e.g. quarantine-isolation.txt
 - metadata/data/ : This will have the meta data attributes which you want to export and associate with your document. e.g. quarantine-isolation.txt.metadata.json

 Step 3 : Do the following in Amazon Kendra

+* Create Kendra index.
+Reference : [Creating an Index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)
+* Create Datasource using S3 bucket as source and pointing to data and metadata folders.
+Reference : [Getting started with an Amazon S3 data source (console)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-s3.html)
+* Use the console or the [UpdateIndex API](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html) to create the index fields.
+The supported field types are date, long, string, and string list.
+Reference : [Creating custom document attributes](https://docs.aws.amazon.com/kendra/latest/dg/custom-attributes.html)

+Once all the steps are done and verified, you can search your content.